M4R7iNP/markov/README.md

 ### TODO:
 * Support several «orders» (WIP)
 * Look for performance improvements (indexing 100 Tek.no headlines currently takes 6 seconds.
 Now imagine a whole article.
 Ohboy…)
+* Implement some sort of «word variance» system («Cool», «cool» and «cool.» are all different words at the moment)